 Should you become a self-marketing expert?
 A newbie-novelist/blogger guru?
 A GUI programmer?
 Rupert Murdoch’s masseuse/masseur?

 I’m not going to make any quantifiable predictions about the future of publishing—there are plenty of industry insiders doing that already.

 I am only going to say this: at a time when the traditional publishing industry continues to speed its own decline in the plummeting quality and intellectual level of its product, and yet the blogosphere continues to deliver onto these literary shores tens of thousands more aspiring writers every day, all seeking a new land of opportunity and hope, and computer technology continues to revolutionize faster and faster what’s possible in the real and virtual worlds with the means at our disposal. . .

 The stories and novels that comprise the height of quality literature so far on this planet are still available to us (some of them even back in print after decades of obscurity), still accessible to absolutely anyone with the dedication, passion, and a modicum of intelligence who would like study and model their craft upon them.

-Right now—before the paper of those printed pages succumbs to complete dissemination by whatever unaware or uneducated folks might inherit them or, if salvaged from the garbage, the eventual, inevitable disintegration of age—they still exist.
+Right now—before the paper of those printed pages succumbs to entropy or, if salvaged from the garbage, to the inevitable disintegration of age—they still exist.

 We—you and I—are standing this very moment at a crossroads in fiction of unprecedented, almost unimaginable potential.

-Can you feel the ground vibrating under your feet?
+Can you feel the ground shaking under your feet?